Mehakpreet21/miniproject1-123/README.md

 - [ ] Noor: Explain gitFlow & define Git commands
 - [ ] Teja: Step by Step Tutorial
 - [ ] Teja: Add Section for Extra Links in a new file

+### GitFlow: What is it?
+It's a branching model for Git.
+It acts as a wrapper around Git.
+It's an extension of the default git init cmman and doesnt change anyhting in your repository other than creating branches for you.
+Mini Project